 IBM’s Marketing Campaigns

 Over the many years of its long journey, IBM has produced an extensive number of marketing campaigns.
-In this segment, we talk about two of its most memorable ones.
+In this segment of the IBM case study, we talk about two of its most memorable ones.

 IBM’s “Code and Response”